posva/dominion/README.md

 ```
 * Protoypes: start with Upper Case. ex: `var cafe = Cafe.new()`
 * Globals: add them to the `globals.js` file

+# License

+TODO

+# Technologies that are going to be used

+* Phaser for display in clent
+* nodejs for server and client application

 # Copyright